- Women's Boxing Classes: The Advantages of Choosing Combat

 So you'd like to start fit boxing, sure, but which style?

 Faced with the excitement of the sport, fitness boxing classes near me are multiplying and are great for those who are not initiated into the world of competitive boxing.
 There are now some boxing styles focusing on flexibility, others emphasizing cardio or body coordination.
-In short, it can sometimes be difficult to make your choice!
+In short, it can sometimes be challenging to make your choice!

 According to your expectations as a boxer, be sure to choose your fitness boxing style: